severalnines/ccx-user-docs/Reference/Products/MySQL/limitations.md

 The privilege system is not as flexible as in MySQL.
 The 'ccxadmin' user has the following privileges:
 * Global / all databases (*.*):
-** SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABL\
-ES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, REPLICATION_SLAVE_ADMIN, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVEN\
+** SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, REPLICATION_SLAVE_ADMIN, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVEN\
 T, TRIGGER, GRANT

 ** This means that the 'ccxadmin' may assign privileges to users on all databases.

 ### Restrictions:
 'ccxadmin' is not allowed to modify the following databases
 * mysql.*